 I adore broccoli.
 It doesn’t even have to be fancy.
 Simply steamed or raw and dipped in homemade ranch dressing, it’s all good.
 Where broccoli salad is concerned, I have a special bond.
 But in order to make me really swoon, this salad must meet high standards!
 The following recipe is one of a few…

+Buttery avocado and corn meet lump crabmeat plus a few flavorful extras for a low effort salad that tastes like something special.
 Memorial Day weekend officially launches the season of cookouts, picnics, and pool time.
-A repertoire of simple, make-ahead recipes can ensure more time enjoying the outdoor fun and less time sweating it out in the kitchen.
-The following crab salad was an early addition to my blog and has developed a loyal fan base.
-My…
+A repertoire of simple, make-ahead recipes can ensure more time enjoying the outdoor fun and less time sweating it out…

 Over the last couple weeks, I’ve noticed rhubarb reappearing at our local farmers markets.
 I have held out buying any as the two rhubarb plants in our backyard garden have been growing quickly.
 I marvel at how briskly rhubarb grows ever spring, from those first early leaves that poke out of the ground when it…